microsoft/csapps-msteams-watercooler/README.md

        the bottom of the page.
     9. Click on "Agree & Create" to validate the template.
 It will validate the template and will provide create button if everything is good.
 Click on Create to start the deployment.
     10. Wait for the deployment to finish.
 You can check the progress of the deployment from the "Notifications" pane of the Azure Portal.
-It may take __up to an hour__ for the deployment to finish
+It may take __up to an hour__ for the deployment to finish.
     11. Get the URL value from the Web API App Service that is provisioned.
 Copy that value to clipboard for use next (and later).
         1. Go to: Home -> Bot Services -> Your Bot -> Channels -> Microsoft Teams (edit) -> Calling tab -> Tick ‘Enable Calling’ -> create Webhook like example here: __https://yourwebapiurl.azurewebsites.net/callback/calling__
         2. Click Save